The Power of Listening

 How To Improve Listening

 Studies show that the average person only listens with 25% efficiency.
-And that effective leaders listen 40% better than ineffective leaders.
+In addition, effective leaders listen 40% better than ineffective leaders.

-If you’re a graduate of our Leadership Through People Skills workshop, you’re familiar with the Five-Step Format.
-But what’s the last time you’ve really committed to an impactful Step 2?
-(You’ll recall that this is the listening step.
+If you’re a graduate of our Leadership Through People Skills workshop, then you’re familiar with the Five-Step Format.
+But when is the last time you really committed to an impactful Step 2?
+(As you’ll recall, this is the listening step.
 You solicit the other person’s thoughts using probes appropriate to the situation.)
 David is here to help you recommit to that essential part of every successful interaction with tips for effective listening.

 Effective Listening Tips

-Hi, I am David Rowan, a psychologist and consultant at Psychological Associates, and this is your Q4 minute.
+Hi, I am David Rowan, a psychologist and consultant at Psychological Associates.
+This is your Q4 minute.
 It’s January, which has a lot of people thinking about New Year’s resolutions.
-How about a resolution to be a great listener?
+So how about a resolution to be a great listener?

 Remember the five-step format?
-In step two you focus on listening.
+In step two, as you’ll recall, you focus on listening.
 Gathering the other person’s perspectives and ideas, so that people understand where they are coming from.
 For a great step two, remember to use your probes.

 1. Start with an Open-Ended Question